Board of Directors

 Dawn Sutherland is a science educator and researcher at the University of Manitoba.
 She is currently the Department Head for the Department of Curriculum, Teaching and Learning where she supports faculty in teaching as well as several Masters level programs.

 Mark Rathgeber has been an educator since 2017 and has been an administrator since 2016.
 He is currently the principal of Roblin Elementary School in Roblin, Manitoba.
 Mark has experience working in Manitoba schools in rural, urban, and northern settings.
 He has his Masters in Educational Administration and is committed to working with collaborative Professional Learning Communities to improve instruction and learning.
 Mark sees great value in the mRLC as he has witnessed first hand the positive impacts its programs have had on teaching and learning.
-Mark's term ends in the spring of 2024.

 Marianne Fenn is the assistant superintendent at Western School Division and also acts as the Division’s student services administrator.
 She has an over 25 year career in education having worked in Manitoba’s remote North as a teacher and school administrator, with Manitoba Education as a consultant and then as school and now divisional administrator at Western School Division.
 Marianne has a Masters in Public Administration from the University of Victoria.
 She has appreciated the role that mRLC has had in supporting rich experiences for educators who have been able to learn together.
 In rural Manitoba, the opportunity to develop a professionally connected learning community and network, is essential.
 She looks forward to working together to continue supporting learning and the improvement of learning and wellbeing for our students.